tsdat/tsdat/docs/source/tutorials/data_ingest.rst

 8. "mapping.py" is next.
-This particular file doesn't have a repeatable pattern that Regex can accomodate, so we'll simply use the file extension regex ".*.csv".
+This particular file doesn't have a repeatable pattern that Regex can accommodate, so we'll simply use the file extension regex ".*.csv".

 .. figure:: global_marine_data/vscode18.png
     :alt: